Skip to content

 Requiring Confirmation for a Visit

-Decorate links with data-turbo-confirm, and confirmation will be required for a visit to proceed.
+Decorate links with both data-turbo-confirm and data-turbo-method, and confirmation will be required for a visit to proceed.

 <a href="/articles/54" data-turbo-method="delete" data-turbo-confirm="Are you sure you want to delete the article?">Delete the article</a>